arunvithyasegar/UN_Trade/README.md

-# UN Comtrade Trade Data Analysis: Electrical Machinery Exports (2016–2024)
+# 📦 UN Comtrade Trade Data Analysis: Electrical Machinery Exports (2016–2024)

+> **Note**: This project was developed as part of the **Guidance Tamil Nadu BIU Team Assignment Task 1**, focusing on trade data analysis and visualization.

+---

+## 📊 Project Overview

 This project analyzes global export trends of electrical machinery and equipment (HS Code 85) using annual data from the UN Comtrade Database spanning 2016 to 2024.
 It encompasses data preparation, growth trend analysis, volatility assessment, statistical evaluation, and forecasting to identify high-growth and volatile exporters.

 ---

-## 📁 Dataset Overview
+## 📁 Dataset Details

 * **Source**: [UN Comtrade Database](https://comtradeplus.un.org/)
 * **Commodity**: HS Code 85 – Electrical machinery and equipment